SimplexCC/sell-docs/source/includes/_api-transports.md

 ### GET ###

-* message-name: part of URL
+* api-name: part of URL
 * auth: pass "\_partner=" and "\apikey=" query parameters
 * parameters are passed as query parameters
 * nested parameters are passed like `a.b`

 ### POST ###

-* message-name: part of URL
+* api-name: part of URL
 * auth: pass "\_partner=" and "\apikey=" query parameters (??? - to make it same URL as GET)
 * auth: pass "X-Auth" http header ???
 * content-type: application/json